buglabs/openxc-buglabs/Monsoon Template/README.md

 [Line 23](./monsoon_datasource.js#L23) sets the number of data points between each sub-division

-##monsoon_widget.js
+###monsoon_widget.js

 The Monsoon Widget is a custom version of the google maps widget that accepts input from up to 20 different datasources, and draws a car icon to represent each attached datasource.
 If there is a windshield-wiper signal present in any of the datasources' payload, the car icon will turn red if the value of the signal is `true`.

-##monsoonapp.js
+###monsoonapp.js

 Javascript responsible for implementing click action on monsoon widget, with setting Freeboard Datasource configuration.

+###trace files

+Processed json data files derived from the [Highway Commute and Local Stop](http://openxcplatform.com.s3.amazonaws.com/traces/localwithgps.json) OpenXC trace.
+Used python scripts in [openxc json converter](../scripts/openxc_json_converter.py) to convert original trace file to valid JSON object, then [signal extractor](../scripts/signal_extractor.py) and [normalizer](../scripts/normalizer.py) to create individual json data files for optimal performance and codability.

+###custom.css

+Minor customizations to make background and table headers black